-Canada has many destination and resort style casinos that are particularly popular with visitors.
-Many of these casinos have on-site accommodation, restaurants, shopping, live shows and picturesque locations.
+Canada has many destinations and resort-style casinos that are particularly popular with visitors.
+Many of these casinos have on-site accommodation, restaurants, shopping, live shows, and picturesque locations.

 - Niagara Fallsview Casino Resort and Casino Niagara, both in Niagara Falls; Casino Rama in Orillia about an hour and a half north of Toronto; and Caesars in Windsor, just across the border from Detroit.

 - Lake City Casino in the beautiful Okanagan Valley, close to wineries and golf courses.